lakshaykaushik/JestMocks/README.md

 #Prerequisites

-Clone the repo
+1. Clone the repo

-run npm install in the project directory, you are good to go
+2. Run npm install in the project directory, you are good to go

 #Running the tests